omanoloneto/rmmz-plugin-i18n/README.md

 1. Set the default language to English (`en`).
 2. Create additional language files (`pt.json`, `jp.json`) with translations.
-3. Players can change the language in the options menu, and the game will update all texts to the selected language.
+3. Players can change the language in the options menu (if enabled), and the game will update all texts to the selected language.

 ## Contributions